FAQ – How Much is My Case Worth?

 The wrongdoer doesn’t want to make a fair settlement offer because (a) they’re in denial about engaging in wrongdoing, and (b) do not want to part with their money.

-If the wrongdoer has insurance coverage, the insurance company doesn’t want to make a fair offer because its business model, at bottom, is to collect high premiums, make lowball offers, and avoid fair payouts.
+If the wrongdoer has insurance coverage, the insurance company doesn’t want to make a fair offer because its business model, at bottom, is to collect premiums and avoid equitable payouts.

 If the wrongdoer or its insurance carrier hire a law firm, those lawyers aren’t eager for your case to settle, as they get paid by the hour and want to keep billing their client for their work.